Change Country/Area Global

 In a typical production process, the electron transport, perovskite, and hole transport layers are coated by spin-coating or die-coating, with the unnecessary coating film removed through laser processing for each layer.
 In addition, vacuum deposition is used to deposit the counter electrode.

-Such production methods require expensive laser processing machines and vacuum deposition equipment.
-Each process is also time consuming.
+Such production methods require expensive laser processing machines and vacuum deposition equipment, and each process is also time consuming.
 This makes it difficult to reduce costs and improve productivity.

-To address these issues, Ricoh utilizes inkjet technology—one of its strengths—to apply a patterning coating to all functional layers, eliminating the need for laser processing and vacuum processes.
-Combining this with roll-to-roll transport technology allows for high productivity and low-cost production.
+To address these issues, Ricoh utilizes inkjet technology—one of its strengths—to pattern-print all functional layers, eliminating the need for laser processing and vacuum-based deposition processes.
+Furthermore, by leveraging transport technologies developed through commercial printing and performing high-speed printing while continuously conveying roll-shaped substrates, Ricoh achieves both high productivity and low-cost production.

 In addition, with inkjet printing, all functional layers can be stacked at any location through high-precision patterning, allowing for the addition of design features and size customization.

-Comparing the general production process and the production process Ricoh aims to achieve
+Comparing the general manufacturing process and the manufacturing process Ricoh aims to achieve

 Example of patterning printing

-Ricoh is utilizing the three key technologies of inkjet printhead technology, ink supply technology, and printing system technology that the company has cultivated over many years and is aiming to apply and expand these technologies to create new value with a “digital transformation in manufacturing” that changes the conventional wisdom.
+Ricoh is utilizing its three key technologies—inkjet printhead technology, ink supply technology, and printing system technology—that the company has cultivated over many years and is aiming to apply and expand these technologies to create new value with a “digital transformation in manufacturing” that changes the conventional wisdom.

 The realization of high productivity and low-cost production of film-type perovskite solar cells through inkjet printing is expected to contribute to the rapid adoption of perovskite solar cells.
 Ricoh will contribute to the realization of a sustainable society through a wide range of applications.
 This includes energy generation on wall surfaces and on roofs with low load-bearing capacity, both of which were previously difficult to equip with conventional silicon solar cells, as well as supplying power to various sensing devices found in an IoT-oriented society.